-March 20, 2023
+November 20, 2023

 Ports are unique public entities to foster economic development and create jobs within their communities.
 The Port of Seattle was founded with the mission of promoting economic opportunities and quality of life in the region by advancing trade, travel, commerce, and job creation in an equitable, accountable, and environmentally responsible manner.

 The Port of Seattle forms what’s called a “special purpose government” that is authorized by the State of Washington to operate public assets of statewide significance, including a world-class airport, commercial fishing facilities, cruise terminals, and marine cargo terminals.
-The Port and its staff are responsible for managing these facilities efficiently to benefit you, the people of the region and the state.
+The Port and its staff are responsible for managing these facilities efficiently to benefit you, the people of the region, and the state.

-We're glad you asked — the following sources of funding are allowed by law: taxes, fees and operating revenues.
+We're glad you asked — the following sources of funding are allowed by law: taxes, fees, and operating revenues.
 The Port can also borrow funds with bonds.

 As a public Port in Washington, the Port may exercise a limited authority to collect funds through property taxes.
 The Port keeps the levy paid by taxpayers low by maximizing operational revenue and fees.
-The levy provides just 4.5 percent of the Port’s annual funds to supplement operational dollars by converting public investment into public good.
+The levy provides just 4.3 percent of the Port’s annual funds to supplement operational dollars by converting public investment into public good.
 During the annual budget process, the Commission reviews and approves the use of the tax levy.

 Did you know?
 By law, the airport is self-funded and is supported by fees, federal grants, and operating revenues, rather than tax dollars.
-Essentially, those who use the airport contribute to airport operation through ticket and parking fees (travelers), airport space rental, (dining and retail, airlines, and federal agencies).
+Essentially, those who use the airport contribute to airport operation through ticket and parking fees (travelers), and airport space rental, (dining and retail, airlines, and federal agencies).

 Thank you for making an investment in these efforts through your tax dollars:

-Your contribution to the 2021 tax levy will fund these programs that provide support to our most vulnerable communities:
+Your contribution to the 2024 tax levy will fund these programs that provide support to our most vulnerable communities:

-Here are just a few examples of capital projects planned for 2021:
+Here are just a few examples of capital projects planned for 2024:

-March 20, 2023
+November 20, 2023